Excellent retail associates drive successful retail stores.

 Good interpersonal skills are essential in any field that involves people.
 Service quality will only be as good as a retail associate's communication skills.

 There are many forms of interpersonal skills that you should consider, beyond verbal communication.
-Getting to know body language, how to approach people, and how to build relationships are all part of communication.
+Understanding body language, how to approach people, and how to build relationships are all part of communication.
 Customer and employee communication will reflect your brand.

-Ultimately, retail associates sell your products or services.
+Retail associates ultimately sell your products or services.
 You'll be better off if you give them the right kind of sales experience.
-Make sure they know how to:
+Make sure they: